digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-18.md

 * have completed test report of INTO-CPS app new version 4.0.0 using the first 9(nine) tutorials.
 Now, I have been working on writing testing procedures of INTO-CPS app.
 * have been continuing to read all materials relating to Aarhus Vand Digital Twin Project.
+* found that the download manager of the latest INTO-CPS App downloads a 20-sim version 4.8.1 that exports broken FMUs.
+We confirmed that the new 4.8.2 version was generating working FMUs.
+So, I will update the version of 20-sim in downloads.
 * have a meeting with Claudio and Capser on the TLA+ state generation model for the RabbitMQ FMU.

 ## Sub-projects status